 From 2007 to 2016, he was the sole pastor of New Life Church—Lutheran in Hugo, Minn.
 During his time in Minnesota, he served the Minnesota South District of the LCMS as the chair of its Continuing Education Committee.
 He has been deeply involved in the LCMS Youth Gathering as Bible Study director (2007–19), Executive Team member (since 2010), and Theological Advisor (since 2019).

 His areas of interest include the theology of the Word of God, which includes the theology of preaching and the nature and function of the Scriptures, the Lutheran Confessions, and the purpose and practice of confirmation and youth ministry.

-Nafzger holds a Master of Divinity and Ph.D. from Concordia Seminary (2004, 2009).
-He also participated in an international study program at Lutherische Theologische Hochschule in Oberusel, Germany (2001–02).
-He holds a bachelor’s degree in behavioral science from Concordia University in Seward, Neb.
-(1999).
+Nafzger holds a Master of Divinity (M.Div.) and Doctor of Philosophy (Ph.D.) from Concordia Seminary (2004, 2009).
+He also participated in an international study program at Lutherische Theologische Hochschule in Oberursel, Germany (2001–02).
+He holds a Bachelor of Arts (B.A.) in behavioral science from Concordia University, Nebraska, Seward (1999).

 Nafzger serves as the head coach for the Preachers basketball team at Concordia Seminary.
 With his family, he enjoys hiking, camping, traveling, playing German board games, and watching World Cup soccer and March Madness.
 He is married to Katie, who serves as women’s coordinator for Families in Transition at Concordia Seminary.
 They have four children, Olivia, Johann, August and Louisa.

 Theology of the Word of God

 Theology of preaching

 Purpose and practice of confirmation and youth ministry